 Although the proposed actions would result in significant adverse traffic, pedestrian, and transit impacts, most of these impacts could be mitigated through standard measures (e.g., signal timing changes, crosswalk widening, increasing the number of buses for affected routes).
 Discussions with New York City Transit (NYCT) are underway to identify mitigation options for the anticipated stairway impact at the 96th Street-Lexington Avenue subway station.
-If no feasible mitigation measures are found, the identified significant adverse stairway impact would be unmitigated.
+In addition, ECF intends to conduct future monitoring based on the completion and occupancy of the proposed project.
+If nosuch monitoring confirms that the projected stairway impact would occur and the discussions with NYCT do not identify any feasible mitigation measures are found, the identified significant adverse stairway impact would be unmitigated.
 While there would be increased transportation activity in the surrounding neighborhood in the future with the proposed actions, the resulting conditions-even if partially unmitigated-would be similar to those seen in the high activity urban neighborhoods defining the study area and would not result in conditions that would be out of character with the study area or surrounding neighborhoods.